-An enzyme test called a BGL test is the main tool that physicians use to diagnose Gaucher disease.
+An enzyme test called a beta-glucosidase leukocyte (BGL) test is the main tool that physicians use to diagnose Gaucher disease.
 This is because all patients with Gaucher disease will have low enzyme activity levels.

 Your physician can measure enzyme activity with a standard blood test.
 For adults, the physician will draw a blood sample with a needle and send the sample for testing.
 For babies, many physicians now use a less invasive heel stick (a faster, smaller prick).